k-nuth/docs/content/developer_guide/restapi/configuration.md

 The application has two different operation modes.
 As a **Full Node** or a **Forwarder**.

-In **Full Node** mode, the application starts a full Bitprim node, generating a copy of the blockchain.
+In **Full Node** mode, the application starts a full Knuth node, generating a copy of the blockchain.

 In **Forwarder** mode, the application only relays the request to a **Full Node** application.